 Majoring in Child Development and Family Studies (CDFS) prepares students for careers working with children and their families, including early childhood education (ECE).
 Our program introduces child development theory and current research, emphasizes early childhood education best practices, and recognizes children in the context of family and culture.
 Students will apply learned theories, in actual settings with young children, under the supervision of Cuesta College Lab Teachers and Instructors.

 Early Childhood Teacher Pathways prepare students to work with children from infancy into middle childhood in various learning environments.
 The Pathways will educate and train students to become effective teachers; provide hands on learning in the classroom; and support students to develop as teaching professionals.

 The ECE Distance Learning Professional Track is designed for Early Childhood Educators, who are not pursuing a degree at Cuesta College, and who want to deepen their understanding of child development, build their early childhood classroom skills, and advance their careers in ECE in a supportive online learning community.
-Three professional certificates are available: Associate Teacher Certificate of Achievement (12 ECE units), Teacher Certificate of Achievement (26 ECE units), and Master Teacher Certificate of Achievement (35 ECE units).
+Three professional certificates are available: Associate Teacher Certificate of Achievement (12 CDFS units), Teacher Certificate of Achievement (26 CDFS units), and Master Teacher Certificate of Achievement (35 CDFS units).
 Early Childhood professionals may earn Work Experience credits at their early care and education sites, under the supervision of a mentor teacher.